About Wisconsin Electric Pulliam Plant Green Wisconsin

 - Allegedly generated significant airborne fiber concentrations when cut or fitted on-site

-Internal Owens-Illinois studies uncovered in asbestos litigation reportedly showed that cutting Kaylo released substantial fiber counts. (per published trial records)
+Internal studies uncovered in asbestos litigation reportedly showed that cutting calcium silicate pipe insulation released substantial fiber counts. (per published trial records)

-W.R.
-Grace & Co. manufactured asbestos-containing products used widely in power plants and industrial facilities across Wisconsin.
-Workers at Pulliam may have been exposed to asbestos-containing spray-applied insulation on structural steel and piping, along with insulating compounds and finishing materials.
-W.R.
-Grace products were allegedly distributed to Wisconsin industrial facilities throughout the mid-twentieth century.
-The W.R.
-Grace Asbestos PI Trust accepts claims from Wisconsin residents.
+& Co.** manufactured asbestos-containing products used widely in power plants and industrial facilities across Wisconsin.
+Workers at Pulliam may have been exposed to asbestos-containing spray-applied insulation on structural steel and piping, along with insulating compounds and finishing materials. products were allegedly distributed to Wisconsin industrial facilities throughout the mid-twentieth century.
+The Asbestos PI Trust accepts claims from Wisconsin residents.

 Additional Asbestos-Containing Materials